-Table 6.
+Table 68.
 Preliminary case studies for the development of a new typology of public space

-Case Study Location Project Brisbane, Australia Rainbank is an integrated system to collect rainwater in a 30h urban basin, treat the water through vegetation and store it for the use of the local area needs.
-The project relies on existing infrastructure and public spaces to collect and treat water, which is then stored underneath South Bank parkland, Brisbane main public space.
-Copenhagen, Denmark Enghaveparken is a public park that is undergoing refurbishment so to accommodate the need of local communities as well as serve as a 24,000 cubic meter retention basin for water during major flooding events Sydney, Australia Ballast Point Park in Sydney accommodates a structure built out of a recycled tank; this structure support micro wind turbines to produce clean energy for the local community
+Case Study Location Project • Brisbane, Australia Rainbank is an integrated system to collect rainwater in a 30h urban basin, treat the water through vegetation and store it for the use of the local area needs.
+The project relies on existing infrastructure and public spaces to collect and treat water, which is then stored underneath South Bank parkland, Brisbane main public space. / Copenhagen, Denmark Enghaveparken is a public park that is undergoing refurbishment so to accommodate the need of local communities as well as serve as a 24,000 cubic meter retention basin for water during major flooding events

+53 ldem

-Maser, C. (2012).
+54 Maser, C. (2012).
 Decision-making for a sustainable environment: a systemic approach.
-Boca Raton: Taylor & Francis.
+Boca Raton: Taylor

+& F rancis,

+55 Idem